Is Letting Go our underestimated Superpower for Growth?

 I felt caught but appreciated this insight; it was an invitation to let go of needing to be any specific version and simply be whoever I might be at any moment.
 Releasing an illusionary idea of control of how I might be perceived.

-More crucially, if we don’t let go of how we try to present ourselves, we are at risk of being dragged along by that idea—as a Zen proverb states:
+If we don’t let go of how we try to present ourselves in a specific way, we are at risk of being dragged along by that idea.

-It can take a profoundly suffocating turn when we set ourselves up in a solid life-story that we eventually get hijacked by when having to keep it up, worried about what we might loose when releasing it.
+It can take a profoundly suffocating turn when we set ourselves up in a solid life-story that we eventually get hijacked by when having to keep it up.

 A friend recently explained how she felt stuck in an unhappy marriage of acclaimed social status which makes her part of a society she was always craving to be accepted by.
 She admitted to struggling to release the perks of her current life-style, paying the price of exchanging authentic fulfilment for outer acknowledgement and superficial comfort.